 Steps to Becoming an Accountant in North Carolina

-Actuarial accountants and statisticians lend their expertise to the Center for Health Statistics of the Centers for Disease Control and Prevention, as well as to the Statistical and Applied Mathematical Sciences Institute, both also located within Research Triangle Park.
+Actuarial accountants and statisticians lend their expertise to the Center for Health Statistics of the Centers for Disease Control and Prevention and to the Statistical and Applied Mathematical Sciences Institute, both of which are located within Research Triangle Park.

 Employment Industries for Accountants in North Carolina

-North Carolina’s economy is driven by a combination of both the traditional agricultural, industrial and advanced manufacturing bases it has always been known for and the high-tech companies that now call the Tar Heel state home.
-Aviation and aerospace, automotive transportation, biotechnology, commercial agriculture, and financial services are leading the way here – and also serving as the leading employment sectors for accounting professionals.
+North Carolina’s economy is driven by a combination of both the traditional agricultural, industrial, and advanced manufacturing bases it has always been known for and the high-tech companies that now call the Tar Heel state home.
+Aviation and aerospace, automotive transportation, biotechnology, commercial agriculture, and financial services are all making a mark here while serving as the leading employment sectors for accounting professionals.

-Six of the world’s top 10 aerospace and defense companies have operations in North Carolina, including Cessna’s service center in Greensboro, Honeywell’s operations plant in Rocky Mount, and the headquarters of defense products company General Dynamics Armament and Technical Products located in Charlotte.
-Together, these corporations form a sector that offers unique opportunities for cost and capital accountants, budget analysts, and even government accountants who play a vital role in tracking the allocation of public funds going to the contractors the Department of Defense turns to for advanced weapons systems and hardware.
+Six of the world’s top-ten aerospace and defense companies have operations in North Carolina, including Cessna’s service center in Greensboro, Honeywell’s operations plant in Rocky Mount, and the headquarters of defense products company General Dynamics Armament and Technical Products in Charlotte.
+Together, these corporations form a sector that offers unique opportunities for cost and capital accountants, budget analysts, and even government accountants who play a vital role in tracking the allocation of public funds sent to the Department of Defense contractors in advanced weapons systems and hardware.